-The Company has three additional technology platforms in its portfolio under development:

-- AB569 a new drug candidate for treating or preventing antibiotic resistant bacterial infections, primarily in the lungs, and wounds; - Borg: Peptide-Solid Surface Interface binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and - MetaMx TM proprietary synthetic molecules that target brain tumour initiating cells and invasive glioma cells.
+The Company has additional technology platforms in its portfolio, currently not under active clinical development, namely: (i) AB569: an anti-infective candidate for treating or preventing antibiotic resistant bacterial infections, primarily as a topical treatment for wounds (ii) Borg: Peptide-Solid Surface Interface: a binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and to reduce corrosion; and (iii) MetaMxTM: proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.

-The Company owns, or has exclusive licensing rights on the intellectual property ("IP") emanating from the programs listed above.
+The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.